 More detailed information can be found at the Ph.D.
-Program in Operations Management Web page.
+Program in Supply Chain and Operations Management Web page.
 Additional information can be found at the Krannert Ph.D.
 Programs Web page.

-Krannert Masters Program The Operations Management Option (major) in the Krannert MBA Program is designed to prepare Masters students to be leaders in their operations management careers.
+The Operations Management Option (major) in the Krannert MBA Program is designed to prepare Masters students to be leaders in their operations management careers.
 In recognition of this, US News and World Report and Business Week consistently rank the Krannert’s Production/Operations Program in the “Top 5”.
-The Krannert “ OM ” faculty have unique strengths in supply-chain, logistics, and e-commerce operations management, but every important topic in operations management is covered in our state-of-the-art courses.
+The Krannert “ OM ” faculty have unique strengths in supply-chain, logistics, and e-commerce operations management, but every important topic in supply chain and operations management is covered in our state-of-the-art courses.

 The Krannert MBA Operations Management option has been recognized for its excellence by every national publication that ranks such options/programs/specialty areas.
 Recent examples are:

 The Wall Street Journal ranked our option #3 in 2007 and 2006.

 US News and World Report ranked our option #5 in 2010, #6 in 2009, and #3 in 2008 and 2007.
 In 2006, US News and World Report ranked our option #2.

 The Wall Street Journal ranked Purdue University’s Krannert School of Management as a #1 MBA program in a special section in both 2005 and 2004.